Generic name: isavuconazonium (eye-sa-vue-koe-na-ZOE-nee-um SUL-fate)

 Chemical Class: Isavuconazonium

-Isavuconazonium is used to treat serious fungal or yeast infections, such as invasive aspergillosis and invasive mucormycosis. isavuconazonium works by killing the fungus or yeast and preventing its growth.
+Isavuconazonium is used to treat serious fungal or yeast infections, including invasive aspergillosis and invasive mucormycosis.
+Isavuconazonium works by killing the fungus or yeast and preventing its growth.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For isavuconazonium, the following should be considered: